truenas/documentation/content/TrueCommand/Administration/Systems.md

 Each group has two management options:

 {{< expand "Edit" "v" >}}
-Clicking the edit button <i class="material-icons" aria-hidden="true" title="Configure">edit</i> opens a side bar menu.
+Clicking the edit button <i class="material-icons" aria-hidden="true" title="Configure">edit</i> opens a sidebar menu.
 You can make adjustments to the Group in this manner.
 Add or remove systems from the group by using the **Add System** button or the remove <i class="material-icons" aria-hidden="true" title="Delete">delete</i> button.
 Click **Save Changes** when finished with your changes to update the group to the new group settings.

 ![Groups Edit](/images/TrueCommand/2.1/SystemsGroupsEditGroup.png "Groups Edit")

 {{< /expand >}}
 {{< expand "Delete" "v" >}}

-Clicking the <i class="material-icons" aria-hidden="true" title="Delete">delete</i> button displayss a popup confirmation box to delete a group.
+Clicking the <i class="material-icons" aria-hidden="true" title="Delete">delete</i> button displays a popup confirmation box to delete a group.

 ![Groups Delete](/images/TrueCommand/2.0/SystemsGroupsDeleteGroup.png "Group Delete")
 {{< /expand >}}